LearningKijo/Defender-APIs/GUI-MDE-API/GUI-MDE-API-DeviceTag.md

 > Figure 5.
 MDE API GUI | Apply Tag

 #After clicking "Apply Tag", you can confirm the device tag in Microsoft 365 Defender portal.<br>
-#Also, you can confirm whether API has successfully done or not in "4 - Logs".

 ![image](https://user-images.githubusercontent.com/120234772/217193632-f89c37c1-1303-40c6-bbe9-d238feb26a4d.png)
 > Figure 6.
 Device page in Microsoft 365 Defender portal
 <br>

-#Example
+#Also, you can confirm whether API has successfully done or not in "4 - Logs".
 ```
 4 - Logs :
 2/7/2023 5:20:22 PM Successfully connected to Tenant ID: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx